aviansie-ben/dyn-dyn/README.md

 `dyn-dyn` allows for flexible downcasting of dynamic trait objects into other dynamic trait objects using the unstable `ptr_metadata` feature.
 Unlike many other crates providing similar functionality, `dyn-dyn` does not rely on any linker tricks or global registries to do its magic, making it safe to use in `#![no_std]` crates and even without `alloc`. `dyn-dyn` also does not require the base trait to in any way list what traits it may be downcast to: the implementing type has full control to select any set of valid traits to expose.

+**DISCLAIMER**: This code has not been thoroughly audited or tested yet and relies on a lot of unstable features and hacks with unsafe code, so it's liable to break at any time.
+While tests are run under Miri to try to catch any UB, it's probably best not to rely on this crate in production code in its current state.

 ## Usage

 `dyn-dyn` is used by declaring a "base trait" annotated with the `#[dyn_dyn_base]` attribute macro and annotating any `impl` blocks for that trait using the `#[dyn_dyn_derived(...)]` attribute macro, like so: